OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

     **Chrome**: chrome://flags -> #touch-events: disabled.
     **Firefox**: about:config -> dom.w3c_touch_events: disabled.

-    Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7, which is not supported.

 .. note:: Generally, for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
 Avoid using Ruby gem versions shipped with your platform.

 .. _edge_cluster_provision_workloads_compatibility: